Blink17072002/Inventory_management_API/README.md

 # Sales Inventory Backend API

-This project is a backend API for a sales inventory system built with Node.js, Express, and MongoDB.
+This project is a backend API for a shoe sales inventory system built with Node.js, Express, and MongoDB.
 It provides endpoints for managing products, categories, orders, users, and product variations in an e-commerce application.
 The system is designed for both admin and client usage.

 ## Features
 - **Category Management**: Create, update, delete, and list product categories.